mlhartme/stool/main/documentation.md

   Max disk space for this stage in mb.
 You cannot start stages if this space exceeded.
   The sum of all quotas cannot exceed the Stool quota.
 Type number.
 * **memory**
   Max ram for running container in mb.
+Restart your stage after changing this property.
 Type number.
 * **template**
   Path to template directory for this stage.
 Relative paths are relative to $STOOL_HOME/templates.
+  Restart your stage after changing this property.
 Type string.
 * **select**
   List of selected applications.
 When starting a stage, Stool configures the container only for the selected applications.
 If none is selected (which is the default), it configures all applications.
 Type list.